 Physical engagement involves the employee’s attitude towards their work, engagement in work activities, and the physical and mental effort they expend while performing their jobs.

 These activities demonstrate their investment in their job.
-Khan linked the amount of mental and physical effort one puts into their job with increased confidence.
+Kahn linked the amount of mental and physical effort one puts into their job with increased confidence.

 Physically engaged employees feel enthusiasm for the work they do and have an improvement mindset.
 Physically engaged employees may also be more likely to take advantage of learning and development opportunities.